 Dr Michael Drozd

-The main theme of my research is focused on exploring the cardiovascular complications of diabetes.
-My preclinical laboratory work investigates: 1) cell therapy in models of diabetic vascular disease and 2) the effects of manipulating the IGF-1 receptor in the endothelium on atherogensis.
-I also conduct clinical research exploring the outcomes of patients with heart failure with a particular interest in sepsis.
+My preclinical work investigates diabetic vascular disease and also the role of the endothelial IGF-1 receptor in atherosclerosis.
+Alongside this, I conduct clinical research exploring the outcomes of patients with cardiometabolic disease with a particular interest in infection.

 - BSc (Hons)